 If you’re worried about a special lighter being confiscated, I’d recommend flying with a Bic lighter or a simple book of safety matches.
 Otherwise, you could easily pick up a lighter once you land at your destination to avoid the hassle completely.

 And remember, these are just the TSA rules for flying in the US.
-Other countries around the world could have stricter rules and not let you take lighters or matches on a plane at all.
+Other countries around the world could have stricter rules and not let you take lighters on a plane at all.

 You might also enjoy:

 - What NOT to Pack in Your Carry On Bag